 ❂ An Australian citizen – a birth certificate, citizenship certificate or current passport is required as proof of eligibility

 ❂ A permanent resident of Australia

 ❂ A New Zealand citizen who has entered Australia on a valid passport.

 ❂ Eligible to work in Australia for a period of more than six months.

-Prior to commencing work within the custodial facility all candidates must have independently obtained:
+Prior to commencing work within the custodial facility, all candidates must independently obtain:

 - Current First Aid Certification (HLTAID003 is preferred, or the Provide Basic Emergency Life Support course - HLTAID002 at a minimum)